 The Community Employee will gain practical experience in how Pallas Projects/Studios, which is an Artist-Run Organisation in The Liberties, is run.
-This will involve first hand interactions with artists, and the curator/directors in preparing exhibitions as part of the new Artist Initiated Programme funded by the Arts Council.
+This will involve first hand interactions with artists, and the curator/directors in preparing exhibitions as part of the newly funded Artist Initiated Programme.

-The role will involve the Community Employee in all aspects of organising content for the various Pallas Projects media channels, including its website and other social media platforms.
-This will include documenting exhibitions, events, workshops and talks, and preparing content for dissemination to internal and to all our external media channels.
+The role will involve the Community Employee in all aspects of organising content for the various Pallas Projects media channels, including its website and other social media outlets.
+This will include documenting exhibitions and exhibition openings, events, workshops and talks, and preparing content for dissemination to internal and to all our external media channels.

 Please download our full Job Description/Guidelines below before applying.

 Please note this scheme is being provided by The Mercy Family Centre and as such applicants should send a LETTER OF INTEREST as a PDF attachment explaining why they are suitable for this position with a CV/biog emailed to: firstname.lastname@example.org and cc-ed to email@example.com with PALLAS CE SCHEME APPLICATION - COMMUNICATIONS in the subject line.
 Please be informed about Pallas Projects/Studios and what artist-run spaces are before applying. www.pallasprojects.org

 Interviews: End of February 2024

 * Please contact your local DSP Employment Services/Intreo Office to check your eligibility and to apply for this vacancy.
 Vacancy Reference Number will be required.
 Eligibility to participate on CE is generally linked to those who are 21 years or over and applicants must also be in receipt of a qualifying Irish social welfare payment for 1 year or more.
 This is a developmental opportunity, no experience necessary.
 Accredited training will be provided to support your career.